 Yes, plus we'd welcome you and there will be plenty of space.
 The contest starts Saturday morning.
 You're able to bring any gear you want and make whatever food you bring.
 Please have it packed up and be ready for the contest on Saturday.

 The event is open to everyone ages 11 to 17.99.
 I know the Scouts BSA program and would recommend First Class or better, but it is not required.
 Also, youth from all other organizations (GSUSA, 4H, Campfire Girls, YMCA) and ones without an organization may also participate.

-Non-Scouts should CONTACT US first so we can just double check to ensure you have the necessary skills and understand what you're up against.
-It wouldn't be fun if you are not used to camping outdoors.
+Non-Scouts may CONTACT US to confirm that you have the necessary skills and understand what you're up against.
+It won't be fun if you are not used to camping outdoors.

 There are many other events that focus on instruction and this is not one of them.
 The staff are simply judges to see if you accomplish the task or not.
 They do not grade your solution beyond meeting the requirements.
 Staff do not teach skills.
 Adults teaching skills will earn the team a permanent 0 point score for those tasks.